‘You’ll float too’

 Pinewood Toronto Studios, Port Lands, Toronto, Ontario, Canada

 The images above have been taken from the source above and their source is credited.
-They are reproduced here in the interests of education and research into horror culture.
+They are reproduced here in the interests of education and research.
 No copyright infringement is intended or implied.

 Within 24 hours of its debut on 29 March 2017, the first IT trailer had already racked up nearly 200 million views, breaking the previous record of 139 million views set by the trailer for The Fate of the Furious.